Impact of the COVID-19 pandemic on sports: Rugby league

 The Australian/New Zealand National Rugby League was scheduled to continue with no spectators permitted in the stadiums; however, the entire season was suspended indefinitely on 23 March 2020.
-In line with an overall easings of restrictions in Australia, plans were announced which would see the season restarted from approximately 28 May.
+In line with an overall easing of restrictions in Australia, plans were announced which would see the season restarted from approximately 28 May.

 The NRL season recommenced on 28 May with a round 3 game played in Brisbane between the Brisbane Broncos and Parramatta Eels.
 The match was played behind closed doors, and became the most-watched regular season NRL game since 2014.

 In the northern hemisphere, Super League and the Rugby Football League's Championship and League 1 suspended their seasons until 3 April as a result of the spread of coronavirus.
 This was later revised to 2 August for Super League, whilst the Championship and League 1 were cancelled.
 The 2020 Kangaroo tour of England, which was scheduled to include three test matches between England and Australia in October and November, was cancelled on 1 June.

 In June 2020, the NRL received approval to begin admitting small amounts of spectators.
-The 2020 State of Origin series was delayed to November. was played with gradually increasing numbers of spectators.
+The 2020 State of Origin series was delayed to November, and was played with gradually increasing numbers of spectators.
 The final game was played at Brisbane's Suncorp Stadium with a near-capacity crowd of 49,155 spectators, making it one of the largest-attended sporting events since the onset of the pandemic.

 The 2021 Rugby League World Cup was to be played in England in October 2021; on 5 August 2021, it was announced that the tournament would be postponed to 2022 after Australia and New Zealand withdrew.